linkjack610/furever-privacy-policy/privacy-policy.md

 5. Data Security
 We use reasonable administrative, technical, and physical security measures to protect your data.
 No method is 100% secure, but we strive to protect your information.
+For more about how Firebase manages your data, see Firebase Privacy and Security.

-6. Your Rights
+7. Your Rights
 Depending on your location, you may have rights under GDPR/CCPA to:
 Access, correct, or delete your data
 Object to processing or request restriction
 Withdraw consent at any time
 Contact us to exercise these rights.

-7. Children’s Privacy
+8. Children’s Privacy
 FurEver is not intended for children under 13.
 If we learn we have collected data from a child under 13, we will delete it promptly.

-8. Changes to This Policy
+9. Changes to This Policy
 We may update this policy from time to time.
 Updates will be posted at this URL.

-9. Contact Us
+10. Contact Us
 If you have any questions, please contact us:
 Email: tobeprovidedwhenlaunching@placeholder.com